-In a world dominated by connected devices and applications, there is increasing pressure on IT to deliver services that match the needs of users.
-The scenario in most enterprises is that IT departments and budgets have not been able to keep pace with the technology they service.
-Hybrid cloud, bimodal IT, device proliferation, data explosion and security threats have all brought enterprise IT to an inflection point.
+In a world dominated by connected devices and applications, there is increasing pressure on IT.
+Now IT teams must strive to deliver services that match the users needs.
+In most enterprises IT departments and budgets have not been able to keep pace with the technology they service.
+Hybrid cloud, bimodal IT, device proliferation, data explosion, and security threats have all brought enterprise IT to an inflection point.
 IT can be the key differentiator.
 However, IT is stuck being tactical as it continues to use tools that require much manual intervention and effort.
 For IT to be the differentiator, it is strategic to automate IT operations due to the flexibility it brings into IT operations.
 Several technological changes and the evolving business world have made IT operations automation inevitable.

 The changing technology landscape is the catalyst for IT operations automation, and it enables enterprises to innovate dynamically and stay in the race.
 Some of the technological changes that act as a thrust to this automation are:

 Applications of the future require more than orchestration.
 They need to be dynamic – rapidly, seamlessly, and transparently adjusting resource consumption, with no human intervention.
 Cloud computing – be it public, private, or hybrid is the answer to highly variable demand.
 Cloud computing provides today’s enterprises the agility of a start-up while taking care of the security and compliance requirements.
 They demand flexible development platforms, cloud-native applications, and a DevOps tool-chain that supports Agile build and deployment.
 IT operations automation makes it possible.

 With employees increasingly using mobile devices, enterprises stand to gain by providing access to on-demand data and advanced capabilities that empower, inform, and engage them.
 They need mobile apps built for their specific job roles, with the additional ability to interact with other role-based apps, preferably built in-house.
 IT operations automation forms the basis for these mobile apps.